Happy New Year!

 We actually painted this master bathroom months ago, but I still haven’t taken any pictures of it, mostly because the rest of the room hasn’t really been updated, and we’ve had some workers in there fixing the shower so stay tuned on that.

-We’re just going to leave the light fixtures in here (at least for now), but if you’re on the lookout for bathroom lights, I shared my favorite farmhouse vanity lights under $100 here and favorite bathroom sconces under $100 here.
+We’re just going to leave the light fixtures in here (at least for now), but if you’re on the lookout for bathroom lights, check out these posts on my favorite farmhouse vanity lights on a budget and favorite sconces on a budget.

 So there’s our list to small updates that should make the bathroom feel a bit more ‘us’.
 We tend to move into our houses and completely renovate bathrooms, so renting is a new challenge for us.